ainsleyclark/mesh/README.md

 ## Why meshCSS?

 meshCSS is a pureCSS framework built on a responsive grid system, featuring an array of pure dynamic components, such as modals, tabs, alerts and many more.
-Better yet it's extremely quick - <strong>100kb minified.</strong><br />
+Better yet, it's extremely quick - <strong>100kb minified.</strong><br />
 mesh was specifically built with a modular approach, to allow you to cut back on classes and components by using our sass files or our unique meshBuilder.<br/>
 In addition, mesh has a huge amount of very useful utility classes and it's built entirely around flexbox, which enables you to write HTML quicker.<br/>